H0llyW00dzZ/My-RESTAPIs-Boilerplate/README.md

 - Middleware examples for logging and authentication
 - Scalable project structure
 - Dual-licensed under BSD 3-Clause and MIT (specific files)
+- High Performance (Thanks to the [`Sonic JSON serializing & deserializing library`](https://github.com/bytedance/sonic))

+## TODO Features

+- [ ] Custom Monitoring Integration with Kubernetes ecosystems, such as Grafana, etc. at the top level

 > [!NOTE]